 Uninstalling PostgreSQL with Terminal may be a really time-consuming process.
 Moreover, you might have missed some service files and left them on your Mac’s hard drive.
 That’s why we recommend that you uninstall PostgreSQL automatically.

 For the automatic uninstallation method, you need to use a special free cleanup application – App Cleaner & Uninstaller.
-This software automatically gathers all the service files of each app and allows you to uninstall them with one click.
-With this uninstaller, you can uninstall PostgreSQL without any extra steps and it will not take much of your time.
+This software automatically gathers all the service files of each application and allows you to uninstall them with one click.
+With this software tool, you can uninstall PostgreSQL without any extra steps and it will not take much of your time.
 Here are a few steps to do that:

 - Download App Cleaner & Uninstaller and launch it.

-- Click the Remove button and confirm the removal of the selected files.
+- Click the Remove button and confirm the removal of PostgreSQL on a Mac.

-Note that App Cleaner & Uninstaller automatically detects all the support files of the apps, so you don’t need to waste your time searching and removing them manually.
+Note that the app uninstaller automatically detects all the support files of the apps, so you don’t need to waste your time searching and removing them manually.
 That is why if you have already deleted PostgreSQL in a regular way, just by dragging-and-dropping it into the Trash, we recommend you to switch to the Remaining Files tab.
 That section will display all the leftovers of previously incorrectly deleted applications.
 So that is the perfect option to quickly get some free space.

 Conclusion